Hesperian Health Guides

 The mosquitoes that spread Zika, dengue, and chikungunya breed in standing water.
 A mosquito will lay eggs in even a shallow dish of water where they will hatch in about 7 days.
 By getting rid of standing water once a week, mosquito breeding is interrupted because their eggs do not hatch to spread disease.
 To prevent mosquitoes from breeding:

 - Outside your home, get rid of places where water collects (standing water) such as old car tires, flower pots, oil drums, ditches, and even small containers and bottle caps.
-Do this at least once a week or after it rains.
+Do this at least once a week and after it rains.

 - Inside the house, frequently change the water in flower vases and water dishes for animals.
 Unless containers are scrubbed clean, mosquito eggs can stick to the sides of the containers where they can live for months until there is water to make them hatch.